rcmaples/btx/fullstory-README.md

 - I used a combination of Claude Code in the terminal and Kilo Code inside VS Code with Sonnet and Opus models for prototyping and styling the front end.

-- I chose to use Supabase for managing user signup / authentication and checkout details in a centralized location.
+- ~~I chose to use Supabase for managing user signup / authentication and checkout details in a centralized location~~.

+- Supabase introduced a lot of complexity and overhead, as a result page loads were incredibly slow.
+Supabase was replaced by Clerk for authentication and a postgres database hosted by Prisma.

 - Next.js, Supabase, and Sanity all have MCP servers which helped keep things on track within the Next.js app itself while also providing the LLMs a set of rules for Sanity best practices and agentic setup of Supabase.
 I might have been able to move quicker with something like MongoDB, but that would have required more setup for user auth.
 I haven't used Supabase much, but it simplified things even though it required a bit more effort.